 The different AJS grants available, both those for institutions and individuals, are all designed to develop the skills and broaden the horizons of students and early career scholars.
 This is to ensure that the Foundation fosters not only the next generation of Jewish Studies scholars, but also the next generation of Jewish heritage professionals, many of whom may pursue degrees in Jewish Studies prior to entering the heritage sector.

-Repositories across the breadth of Europe tell the story of the Jewish presence on this continent, from the Medieval period all the way up to the present day.
-These records are some of the last surviving links with historic communities but they are often fragmentary, fragile and generally underused.
+Museums, archives, libraries, cultural institutions and organisations across Europe are repositories of items that tell the story of the Jewish presence on this continent, from the Medieval period all the way up to the present day.
+These material, records, books and objects are some of the last surviving links with historic communities but they are often fragmentary, fragile and generally underused.

 Our grant programme recognises and appreciates their contribution and enables them to receive the necessary support they need to deepen their own Jewish knowledge or update their professional expertise so they can make an even greater difference to the Jewish communities in which they work.